Top Five Global M&A Growth Strategies for Boards

 Growth in Global M&A Transactions

-Global data released by the Economist late June informs that M&A activity has increased to the levels last seen back in 2007.
+Global data released by the Economist in late June informs that M&A activity has increased to the levels last seen back in 2007.
 Deals already announced this year have amounted to $1.7 Trillion.

 Global M&A Growth Strategies